heptarch/heptarch.github.io/drafts/tarkovsky.md

 I unlocked Camera 3 to find a state of picturesque chaos, not atypical of the place.
-At the back was row upon row of squat, grey filing cabinets; the homely reliquaries of the martyer.
+At the back was row upon row of squat, grey filing cabinets; the reliquaries of the martyer.
-Ah, here: April 79.
+Here: April 79.

 <p align="center">
 ⁂</p>